JinhuiYE/JinhuiYE.github.io/_pages/about.md

 Moving forward, I aim to make a significant impact by applying Language Model Learning (LLM) in various domains (LLM for X), like for human-robotics interaction.
 Intuitively, I am particularly interested in efficiently mapping LLM into finite instruction sets, which can drive intelligent agents and create a real-world impact, somehow part of Embodied AI.
 I envision a future where AI is not just seamlessly integrated into our lives, but also interacts with us in a real-time and autonomous manner.

-<span style="color:red">I am currently exploring potential opportunities for internships (start from Sept.
-24) and 25 Fall PhD positions.</span>
+<span style="color:red">I am currently exploring potential opportunities for internships (paid or unpaid and time is also flexible for me) and 25 Fall PhD positions.</span>

 News